momo-aux/roundcube-plugin-keyboard-shortcuts-ng/README.md

 joined by a series of merges of almost all unmerged changes throughout GitHub, fueled by major refactoring and implementation of configurable key associations.

+Remaining parts of keyboard_shortcuts are pending for replacement or rewrite:
+- help screen
+- .css file
+- content in localization/
+- content in skins/

 ## License